-Clothing will vary according to your preferences, but these numbers mostly include winter clothing.
+Clothing will vary according to your preferences, but plan to buy winter clothing if you do not have it now.

-Initial Home Improvements: Most apartments will not include furniture (bed, TV, couch, lamps, desk, dishes, sheets, towels, etc.).
+Initial Home Set-up: Most apartments will not include furniture (bed, TV, couch, lamps, desk, dishes, sheets, towels, etc.).
 Also consider costs of moving large or heavy furniture from where you buy it to the apartment-this can increase costs.